2lenet/EntityFileBundle/README.md

 $this->em->flush();
 ```

-$data may be a string, a Symfony File object (includes UploadedFile) or a resource.
+$data may be a string, a Symfony File object (including UploadedFile) or a resource.

 > :warning: **Never forget to persist and flush the EntityFile.**